alexspirgel/accordion/README.md

 #### `bundle`
 Default value: `'.accordion'`

 Custom bundle element.
-Can be a selector, element reference, or an array containing selectors and/or element references.
+Can be a selector, element reference, node list, or an array containing any of the previously mentioned.

 #### `item`
 Default value: `'.accordion__item'`

 Custom item element.
-Can be a selector, element reference, or an array containing selectors and/or element references.
+Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
 Item elements must be located within bundle elements.

 #### `trigger`
 Default value: `'.accordion__trigger'`

 Custom item trigger element.
 Triggers the opening and closing of its item.
-Can be a selector, element reference, or an array containing selectors and/or element references.
+Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
 Trigger elements, must be located within item elements.

 #### `content`
 Default value: `'.accordion__content'`

 Custom item content element.
-Can be a selector, element reference, or an array containing selectors and/or element references.
+Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
 Content elements must be located within item elements.

-#### `container`
+#### `contentInner`
-Default value: `'.accordion__container'`
+Default value: `'.accordion__content-inner'`

 Custom item content inner element.
-Can be a selector, element reference, or an array containing selectors and/or element references.
-Container elements must be located within content elements.
-It is recommended that this element is not styled and is the first and only child of the `content` element.
+Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
+Content inner elements must be located within content elements.
+It is recommended that this element is not styled and is the only child of the `content` element.

 ### `accessibilityWarnings`
 Default value: `true`